Falls Lake State Recreation Area: Hiking

-Falls Lake hiking trails on the south side are part of the Mountains-to-Sea Trail which stretches from Clingmans Dome in the Great Smoky Mountains to Jockey's Ridge State Park on the Outer Banks of North Carolina.
+Falls Lake hiking trails on the south side are part of the Mountains-to-Sea Trail which stretches from Kuwohi in the Great Smoky Mountains to Jockey's Ridge State Park on the Outer Banks of North Carolina.

 Camping along the Falls Lake portion of the trail is only available at Shinleaf Recreation Area in Wake County and Rolling View Recreation Area in Durham County.
 Trails are easy to moderate on some steep ridges.

 Mountain biking

 The Beaver Dam bike trails at Falls Lake are easy to intermediate and have trails for everyone.
 Trail heads are accessible from the park entrance at Beaverdam Recreation Area only.

 Kayak and canoeing

 Falls Lake is accessible by kayaks and canoes from two boat launches at Highway 50 and Beaver Dam Lake.

 In literature

 Falls Lake is one of the settings in the spy thriller novel Crisis Four by Andy McNab.